 1989—Our first CAD/CAM systems are put in place to enhance burning accuracy and greatly improve turnaround time for customers.

 1997—PDM purchases carbon steel service center General Steel in Vancouver, Washington.

-1999—The Vancouver branch relocates to a newly designed facility in Woodland, Washington and becomes the hub for PDM’s Pacific Northwest Region, serving Washington, Oregon, and parts of Idaho, Alaska and Canada.
+1999—The Vancouver branch relocates to a newly designed facility in Woodland, Washington and becomes the hub for PDM’s Pacific Northwest Region, serving Washington, Oregon, and parts of Alaska.

 2001—Reliance Steel & Aluminum Co. purchases PDM Steel.

 2003—PDM enters the Las Vegas market with delivery supplemented through Fresno and Spanish Fork.

 2005—PDM Steel moves into a full-service warehouse in Las Vegas, Nevada, delivering throughout Southern Nevada and into Southern Utah.

 2008—A transfer yard and sales office is established in Grand Junction, Colorado to aid the company’s expansion from the Spanish Fork facility into Colorado and New Mexico.

 2008—PDM acquires Engbar Pipe and Steel in Denver, Colorado, expanding service and product offering into the greater Colorado market and parts of Wyoming.